Romeo and Juliet: Love

 Romeo and Juliet is sometimes considered to have no unifying theme, save that of young love.
 Romeo and Juliet have become emblematic of young lovers and doomed love.
 Since it is such an obvious subject of the play, several scholars have explored the language and historical context behind the romance of the play.

 On their first meeting, Romeo and Juliet use a form of communication recommended by many etiquette authors in Shakespeare's day: metaphor.
 By using metaphors of saints and sins, Romeo was able to test Juliet's feelings for him in a non-threatening way.
 This method was recommended by Baldassare Castiglione (whose works had been translated into English by this time).
 He pointed out that if a man used a metaphor as an invitation, the woman could pretend she did not understand him, and he could retreat without losing honour.
 Juliet, however, participates in the metaphor and expands on it.
 The religious metaphors of "shrine", "pilgrim", and "saint" were fashionable in the poetry of the time and more likely to be understood as romantic rather than blasphemous, as the concept of sainthood was associated with the Catholicism of an earlier age.
 Later in the play, Shakespeare removes the more daring allusions to Christ's resurrection in the tomb he found in his source work: Brooke's Romeus and Juliet.

-Watercolor by John Masey Wright of Act II, Scene ii (the balcony scene).
+Watercolour by John Masey Wright of Act II, Scene ii (the balcony scene).